Publications ArchivePublication Category: Research Reports

 50 State Map of Legislative Reforms to Limit or End Child Marriage Since 2016

-As of August 2021, 23 states and Washington D.C. have yet to pass reforms to their marriage age laws at.
+As of November 2022, 20 states and Washington D.C. have yet to pass reforms to their marriage age laws at.
 This map provides a visual overview of the status of legislative reforms to limit or end child marriage across the U.S. States are color-coded based on what reforms have or have not been passed, showing the movement’s victories as well as the work that remains.
-This map is a visual compliment to the information found in the Summary of Marriage Age Reforms across the U.S.
+This map is a visual complement to the information found in the Summary of Marriage Age Reforms across the U.S.

 Ensuring Equal and Enduring Access to Asylum: Why ‘Gender’ Must be a Protected Ground